Skip to content

 lsp-mode can be compiled in 2 modes plist and hash-table based lsp-use-plists flag. plists provide better performance in deserialization and also put less presure than hash-tables.
 To switch to plist you have to perform 2 steps:

 1. Configure the following env variable.
-Make sure that Emacs can see that variable (best way to do that is to start Emacs from the shell, not from the icon).
+Make sure that Emacs can see that variable.
+For example, this can be done by starting Emacs from the shell.

 export LSP_USE_PLISTS=true